-Ten Pieces About Space is the first presentation of a series of kinetic and sound installations by Osmo Nadir.
-The artworks push the boundaries and introduce an entirely new medium, embracing kinetic art, design and sound.
+Ten Pieces About Space is the first public presentation of new works by Osmo Nadir, that introduce entirely new medium embracing kinetic art, design and sound.

 The exhibition, taking place between 14 May to 7 June, is divided into two parts.
 The first one, Tales of Stupidity, is devoted to paradoxes of intelligent life.
 The second part, Rhythms, goes far into interstellar space, telling the history of the eternal and infinite Space.
 In Ten Pieces About Space, problems of humanity have been presented among processes that last billions of years.
 It is an attempt to tame the temporariness of human existence in Space.